adisaf/multunus-website/source/blog/2015-12-11-build-super-fast-mvps-without-programmers-part-3.html.markdown

 Our key requirements:

-*A workflow system, that also ideally had a great communication module built in
+1. A workflow system, that also ideally had a great communication module built in

-*Online forms that would allow our team to request and approve purchases quickly.
+2. Online forms that would allow our team to request and approve purchases quickly.

-*NOTE: For this to work well, the forms would need to provide real-time status on our budgets
+* **NOTE**: For this to work well, the forms would need to provide real-time status on our budgets

-*A scripting system that would allow us to tie up the above modules together
+3.A scripting system that would allow us to tie up the above modules together

 As mentioned earlier, it was clear that GoogleSpread couldn’t handle all these requirements.